Ingham, Queensland: Geography

 The North Coast railway line passes through the town, which is served by the Ingham railway station.
 The Bruce Highway also passes through the town.

-Tokalon is neighbourhood in the south-east of the locality (18.6666°S 146.1666°E).
+Tokalon is a neighbourhood in the south-east of the locality (18.6666°S 146.1666°E).
 It takes its name from the Tokalon railway station, which was named by the Queensland Railways Department on 24 December 1924, from the name of a local selection.
 Tokalan is an Aboriginal word meaning beautiful land.

 History

 Aboriginal history

 Prior to European settlement, the Ingham area was inhabited by the Warakamai People.
 Warrgamay (also known as Waragamai, Wargamay, Wargamaygan, Biyay, and Warakamai) is an Australian Aboriginal language in North Queensland.
 The language region includes the Herbert River area, Ingham, Hawkins Creek, Long Pocket, Herbert Vale, Niagara Vale, Yamanic Creek, Herbert Gorge, Cardwell, Hinchinbrook Island and the adjacent mainland.

 British colonisation

 George Elphinstone Dalrymple led the first British expedition to the area during his 1864 journey from Cardwell to the Valley of Lagoons Station.
-Dalrymple named the Herbert River on this expedition and described both the extensive grassy plains that flanked the river and the "tribe of wild blacks" who lived upon the them.
+Dalrymple named the Herbert River on this expedition and described both the extensive grassy plains that flanked the river and the "tribe of wild blacks" who lived upon them.
 Co-owner of Valley of Lagoons, Walter Jervoise Scott, soon established the Herbert Vale cattle station on these plains which was managed by Henry Worsley Stone and Duncan McAuslan.
 In 1868, the region was opened to further uptake of land by colonists, with Daniel Cudmore and Maurice Geoffrey O'Connell being the most prominent selectors.

 This taking of land led to conflict between the British colonists and the resident Indigenous population of the region.
 In the early 1870s, Native Police forces based at Waterview under the charge of Sub-Inspectors Thomas Coward and Ferdinand Macquarie Tompson, conducted missions to "disperse" groups of "very troublesome" Aboriginal people along the Herbert River.
 Cattle continued to be speared and in 1872 a Native Police detachment captured a group of Aborigines at Daniel Cudmore's property.
 They were made to gather firewood and were then shot, their corpses being burnt on the gathered wood.
 In 1873, the local Native Police barracks were moved to Fort Herbert (just west of the modern day town of Ingham) and placed under the command of Sub-Inspector Robert Arthur Johnstone.
 Over the next seven years, Johnstone conducted numerous punitive expeditions, "dispersing mobs" of Aboriginal people around the Herbert River region.
 James Cassady, a colonist who attempted to protect Aborigines in the region, described how Native Police officers during this period would order the shootings of peaceful Aboriginal people.
 In once instance, two young boys who survived these shootings were taken and given as presents to other colonists.
 The Native Police forces in the Ingham region were disbanded in 1881.